purnendukar/PassCave-backend/docs/api/2-credential.md

 ## Bank Detail

 ### Get List
-Get list of bank card details that is owned by the user.
+Get list of bank details that is owned by the user.

 ```
 GET /api/credentials/bank_detail (requires authentication)